 After an almost two year hiatus, the double weave wristbands are back!
 The truth is, they simply got lost in the shuffle when the website was rebuilt.
 This classic look is refined with many details such as tapered straps, finished edges, and hand dyed leather goodness.
 The addition of optional rivets is new and gives a contrasting look.
 See these and others in the weave section.

 A bit of history about the Hunter S. Thompson wristband, as it relates to Leatherpunk: I'm obviously not the original creator of this cuff, Hunter was photographed wearing it from the 1970s and into the 90s.

-When I first started doing leather work in 2002, this piece was custom requested numerous times in my first few months of opening Leatherpunk, (even though I didn't sell it or have photos of it on my website).
+When I first started doing leather work in 2002, this wristband was custom requested numerous times in my first few months of opening Leatherpunk, (even though I didn't sell it or have photos of it on my website).
 As it's popularity became apparent, the wristband was added as a standard product at Leatherpunk in 2003.

 Now here's where things get confusing, and even I have recently had to backtrack on my claims.
 In the movie Fear and Loathing in Las Vegas, the version worn by Johnny Depp fastens with buckles, or rather, one buckle.
 The version worn by Hunter S. Thompson uses snaps to close.
 Both have the same stud pattern.
-(Johnny Depp was also known to wear a double strapped buckling cuff off-stage, but he has since retired it)

 So, to clarify, this is the actual Hunter S. version, this is the Johnny Depp version in his portrayal of Hunter S. Thompson.
 Both are the same width (2") and the only difference between the two are the fasteners.